By Lucia Mutikani

 WASHINGTON (Reuters) - Contracts to buy previously owned homes unexpectedly rose in June after two straight monthly declines, but the housing market remains hobbled by a dearth of properties available for sale.

-The National Association of Realtors (NAR) said on Monday its Pending Home Sales Index, based on contracts signed last month, increased 0.9 percent to a reading of 106.9.
+The National Association of Realtors said on Monday its Pending Home Sales Index, based on contracts signed last month, increased 0.9 percent to a reading of 106.9.
 Economists polled by Reuters had forecast pending home sales unchanged in June.

 Pending home contracts become sales after a month or two, and last month's surprise rise suggested a rebound in existing home sales, which have declined for three straight months.
 But any bounce back in home sales is likely to limited by a chronic shortage of homes, which is keeping house prices elevated.

 Pending home sales fell 2.5 percent in June from a year ago.
 Housing data has softened in recent months.
 Housing starts and building permits dropped to a nine-month low in June amid more expensive building materials and shortages of land and labor.
 New home sales tumbled to an eight-month low in June.

 "The trends in many housing indicators have weakened lately and we think that the recent increase in rates is putting some downward pressure on activity in the housing market," said Daniel Silver, an economist at JPMorgan in New York.

 House price increases are above 5 percent on an annual basis, far outpacing wage growth, which has been stuck below 3 percent, despite a robust labor market.
 The 30-year mortgage rate is around 4.54 percent, but still low by historical standards.